Dear readers of ADxS.org, please forgive the disruption.

 • SERT: IC50 = 15 nM

-Tetrodotoxin blocked neuronal firing and abolished the ability of dasotralin to increase synaptic monoamine concentrations, demonstrating that dasotralin is a reuptake inhibitor and not a monoamine releaser.1
+Tetrodotoxin blocks neuronal firing and abolished the ability of dasotraline to increase synaptic monoamine concentrations, demonstrating that dasotraline is a reuptake inhibitor and not a monoamine releaser.1

-Sunuvion is said to have discontinued development of dasotralin in the meantime.4
+Sunuvion is said to have discontinued the development of dasotraline in the meantime 54

-Orally ingested dasotraline is slowly absorbed in humans, with a tmax of 10-12 hours and a very long terminal elimination half-life of 47-77 hours.1 Dasotraline may have a sustained treatment benefit in ADHD due to its stable plasma concentration over 24 hours when administered once daily while having a low potential for abuse.5 Dasotraline thus differs markedly from the rapid, large, and short-lived increase in dopamine efflux of d-amphetamine and MPH.
+Oral dasotraline is slowly absorbed in humans, with a tmax of 10-12 hours and a very long terminal elimination half-life of 47-77 hours.1 Dasotraline may have a sustained treatment benefit in ADHD due to its stable plasma concentration over 24 hours when administered once daily with a low potential for abuse.6 Dasotraline thus differs significantly from the rapid, large and short-lasting increase in dopamine efflux of d-amphetamine and MPH.

-In a placebo-controlled double-blind study, a single daily dose of 8 mg dasotraline (but not 4 mg dasotraline) showed significant improvement in ADHD-HI Rating Scale (ADHD-HI) symptoms and CGI-S scores at 4 weeks compared with placebo.6
+In a placebo-controlled double-blind study, a single daily dose of 8 mg dasotraline (but not 4 mg dasotraline) showed a significant improvement in ADHD-HI symptoms (ADHD-HI Rating Scale) and CGI-S scores after 4 weeks compared to placebo.7

-At 4 mg, a good 10% of subjects terminated the study prematurely, at 8 mg just under 28%.
+At 4 mg, a good 10 % of the test subjects terminated the study prematurely, at 8 mg just under 28 %.
 This appears to be quite high.

-The high insomnia could result from the long half-life of 47 hours, which, on the other hand, would allow a single daily dose leading to a constant plasma level after 10 days of ingestion.78
+The high insomnia could result from the long half-life of 47 hours, which on the other hand would allow a daily single dose that leads to a constant plasma level after 10 days of intake.89

-On the other hand, insomnia was not a predictor of dropout from study participation.
+On the other hand, insomnia was not a predictor for dropping out of the study.

-Another 6-week RCT of 342 children aged 6-12 years found significantly better improvement in ADHD symptoms with 4 mg/day than placebo, with an effect size of 0.48.
-2 mg/day showed no improvement9
+Another 6-week RCT with 342 children aged 6-12 years found a significantly better improvement in ADHD symptoms at 4 mg/day than placebo with an effect size of 0.48.
+2 mg/day showed no improvement10

-Side effects in the studies were mainly (compared to placebo):
+Side effects in the studies were predominant (compared to placebo):

 • Sleep problems